naomi-mali/api-retrospective/README.md

 - **Create a Pull Request** (Optional):
   - If you want to propose your changes back to the original repository, you can create a pull request.
 Go to the original repository, and you will often see an option to create a pull request for the changes in your fork.

-Here's a comprehensive step-by-step guide on how to install and use Cloudinary to store photos in your Django project:
 -------

 ## Cloudinary